ajsb85/zwiftalizer/docs/zwift-config-file-variables-2016-12-08.md

 ```

-### Ultra downgrade to High to increase FPS by lowering shadows, lighting effects, and foliage and for Nvidia GeForce 960M (Mobile/Laptop) or similar.
+### Ultra downgrade to High to increase FPS by lowering shadows, lighting effects, and foliage for Nvidia GeForce 960M (Mobile/Laptop) or similar.

 Only do this if you are getting the Ultra profile, but would prefer higher FPS to image realism.